 COMBINING AUTHENTIC IMAGERY, REAL EMOTION AND EDITORIAL FASHION.

-2019 will be the year of my 10th wedding anniversary .. and the 10th year of shooting weddings for others.
+2019 will be the year of my 10th wedding anniversary .. and the 10th year of documenting weddings as a profession.
 I have been to so many weddings I really have lost count.
 I’ve seen it all, and I’m lucky to count so many of my past clients as among good friends now.
-So what is the lesson from being married myself, and from witnessing so many others celebrate such sacred vows and intimate connections?
+So, what is the lesson from witnessing so many couples take such sacred vows and celebrate in the most amazing and creative of ways?

 The lesson is simple: to be present.